Engineering | Herbert Wertheim College of

 Probation Policy and Dismissal

-An undergraduate student who is off-track or whose university, upper-division, or department grade point average falls below 2.00 will be placed on academic probation.
-The student will be allowed up two semesters to attain good academic standing and are expected to make satisfactory academic progress in probation semesters.
-Students may not be on academic probation for more than two semesters during their undergraduate program.
+An undergraduate student whose university, upper-division, or department grade point average falls below 2.00 will be placed on academic probation.
+An undergraduate student who is off-track for their major will be placed on critical tracking probation.
+Students on probation will be allowed up to two semesters to attain good academic standing and are expected to make satisfactory academic progress in probation semesters.
+Students may not be on probation for more than two semesters during their undergraduate program.
 A student who fails to meet the conditions of probation must petition their department to be allowed to continue in the major.
 Approval of this petition is at the discretion of the student’s department.

 As a condition of probation, students must see an academic advisor at designated intervals to review progress toward meeting the conditions of probation.
 Failure to keep such appointments without valid reason will be considered a violation of probation and may result in dismissal from the program.